DestroyedClone/RiskOfBulletstorm/README.md

  - **Disarming Personality**: *Hyperbolically* reduces chest prices by 10% (-5% per stack) up to 60%.
  - **Enraging Photo**: Gain a temporary +100% damage boost upon taking 11% of your health in damage for 1 (+0.25 per stack) seconds.
  - **Live Ammo**: Using your Utility creates a 7m explosion for 100% *(+50%  per stack)* damage that propels you by 100% *(+50% per stack)*
-	 - *Note: I couldn't do contact damage adjustments at the time, so I opted to add this custom effect.*
+	 - *Note: I couldn't do contact damage adjustments at the time, so I opted to add this custom effect.
+Will likely be changed or removed.*
- - **Roll Bomb**: After using your Utility, drop 1 bomb(s) (+1 per stack) for 80% damage.
+ - **Roll Bomb**: After using your Utility, drop 1 bomb(s) (+1 per stack) for 100% damage.
 - **Scope**: Reduces bullet spread by -10% (-5% per stack).
 	- There is a projectile whitelist to prevent breaking.
 	- You can disable the whitelist to affect all projectiles, but note this may break some functionality with other projectiles.
 Feel free to recommend me other projectiles to add to the whitelist, including any modded projectiles.

 ## Red
- - **Unity**: +0.1 (+0.01 per stack) base damage per unique item in inventory
  - **Number 2**: Boosts your base damage and movement speed by 6 for every dead survivor.
 Currently doesn't stack.
-Acts as if one survivor is dead if in singleplayer.
+	 - *Singleplayer: Effect acts like one player is dead.*
+ - **Orbital Bullets**: [Experimental] Projectiles that hit a wall will instead orbit around the player.
+Max of 5 projectiles, +1 per stack.
+ - **Ring of Triggers**: [Experimental] Using your equipment will fire projectiles/bullets/melee attacks from your primary skill in a circle for 3 seconds (+1 second per stack).
+ - **Unity**: +0.1 (+0.01 per stack) base damage per unique item in inventory.

 ## Lunar
  - **Metronome**: Gain a 2% damage bonus for every enemy you kill with the same skill, up to 150%.
 Gain 50 extra stacks per pickup.
 Lose 25 stacks upon using a different skill.
+Shows a buff for tracking.
  - **Ring of Miserly Protection**: Grants +100%(+50% per stack) increased maximum health ...but one shatters upon using a shrine (does not include combat).
- - **Snowballets**: Every 20m (-1 meter per stack, up to 1m), increases size and damage of projectile by 10%.

 ## Boss
  - **Master Round**: Granted upon clearing a teleporter boss, as long as no player took more than 3 hits (scales with stages cleared) each.
 Adds 150 max health per stack.

 # Equipment
 ## Normal
-*Beating Embryo from ThinkInvis's Classic Items has support, listed as BEmbryo.
+*[Currently Broken, equipment works fine otherwise] Beating Embryo from ThinkInvis's Classic Items has support, listed as BEmbryo.
 If you don't have it you can just ignore the line.*

  - **Bomb**: Throws a bomb for 100% damage.
 CD: 14s
 	 - *BEmbryo: Throws an extra bomb.*
- - **Charm Horn**: Blowing this horn [Charms] all enemies within a radius of 20 meters for 10 seconds
+ - **Charm Horn**: Blowing this horn [Charms] all enemies within a radius of 20 meters for 10 seconds.
 	 - *BEmbryo: Increases radius by 50%*
  - **Friendship Cookie**: Revives all players and gives 3 seconds of immunity.
 If in singleplayer, gives an Infusion instead.
 Consumed on use.
 	 - *BEmbryo: Extends immunity duration to 9 seconds.
 Singleplayer: Gives one more Infusion.*
- - **Magazine Rack**: Place to create a zone of no cooldowns within a radius of 4m for 3.5 seconds.
+ - **Magazine Rack**: Place to create a zone of no cooldowns within a radius of 3.5m for 2.5 seconds.
 CD: 90s
 	 - *BEmbryo: Range increases by 150% and duration lasts 20% longer.*
 - **Meatbun**: Heals the player for 33% health.
 Grants +10% damage until the player takes more than 5% damage.
-Buff stacks up to 5.
+Buff stacks up to 5 times.
 CD: 90s
 	 - *BEmbryo: Heals again for an additional 33% health.*
-- **Medkit**: Fully heals the player and maxes out barrier.
-CD: 145s
+- **Medkit**: Heals the player for 75% max health and restores 50% barrier.
+CD: 100s
 	 - *BEmbryo: Activates twice.*
-- **Molotov**: Throw to cover an area in flames for 10% of your damage every 1/60th of a second for 8 seconds.
+- **Molotov**: Throw to cover an area in flames for 10% damage per second for 8 seconds.
 	 - *BEmbryo: Molotov deals 2x more damage.*
- - **Orange**: 80% chance to spawn (or 20% rarer).
+ - **Orange**: -20% chance to spawn.
 Consuming permanently reduces equipment recharge rate by 10%, increases health by 10%, fully heals the player, but is removed from the inventory.
 	 - *BEmbryo: Activates twice.*
- - **Portable Barrel Device**: Places a barrel.
+ - **Portable Barrel Device**: Places a barrel, but doesn't give any money or experience for picking it up.
 	 - *BEmbryo: Places two barrels.*
  - **Ration**: Heals for 40% health.
 Automatically used upon taking fatal damage.
 Consumed on use.
 	 - *BEmbryo: Heals twice.*
  - **Trusty Lockpicks**: 50% chance to unlock a chest.
 If it fails, doubles its price and prevents further picklocking or using Keys.
 	 - *BEmbryo: Adds 30% of your base chance to unlock.
 By default, raises your unlock chance to 65%.*
 ## Lunar
  - **Spice**: Increases and decreases stats per consumed Spice.
-It's been slightly adjusted from normal.
+It's been slightly adjusted from Gungeon's values.
 Bonuses:
  -
 | Spice Consumed | Health Multiplier | Attack Speed | Accuracy | Enemy Bullet Speed | Damage | Curse
 |--|--|--|--|--|--|--|